Changes in British English pronunciation during the twentieth century

 `note → `bank

-shows retention of final-syllable stress, yet often with unification signalled by
+showed retention of final-syllable stress, yet often

 capture of the medial /k/ onto the final syllable, as witnessed by its

 aspiration.
-(This last not in LPD).
+(This last type oddly not in LPD etc).

 - Weakening of unstressed sit

-vowel to schwa or zero: Allen, Athens, Belinda /bə-/, celebrate, cruel, cushion, evil, felicity/fə-/
+vowel to schwa or zero: Allen, Athens, Belinda /bə-/, celebrate, cruel, cushion, evil, felicity /fə-/,

-foreign, goodness, Helen, Kennedy, listlessness/-ləsnəs/,
+foreign, goodness, Helen, Kennedy, listlessness /-ləsnəs/,

 peril, pollen, portrait, system, waitress, woollen.
 Further developments still are commented on at Blog 105.